 “Run!” someone yelled at the Hunter.
 “Run!”

 The Hunter saw the Tuurngap twirl and writhe above him.
-It shook so violently that the Hunter could see its form tearing apart.
+They shook so violently that the Hunter could see Their form tearing apart.

 He scrambled to his feet and ran toward the horn blasts.